whitfieldsdad/kenna-api-client/README.md

 # Kenna

-> An API client for Kenna Security

 ![Kenna](https://raw.githubusercontent.com/whitfieldsdad/images/main/kenna-hero.png)

+`kenna` is an [API](https://apidocs.kennasecurity.com/reference) client for [Kenna Security](https://www.kennasecurity.com/) that allows you to work with applications, assets, connectors, dashboard groups, users, roles, vulnerabilities, and fixes.

+## FAQ

+### What's included?

+- A robust command-line interface that allows you to explore the raw data provided by Kenna Security's REST API

 ## Installation

-To install using `pip`:
+To install `kenna` using `pip`:

 ```shell
 $ pip install kenna